MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example1/index.md

 category: "data_objects"
 ---

-# Contour Example 1: Creation of Contours
+# Contour Example 1: Creation of contours
+Contours are stored as CSOs or Contour Segmented Objects in MeVisLab.
-This example shows how to create CSOs using SoCSOEditor modules.
+This example highlights ways of creating CSOs using modules of the `SoCSOEditor` group.

-## Summary
-Contours (in MeVisLab CSO's) can be created by many modules, such as:
+{{<alert class="info" caption="Info">}}
+You may want to look at the glossary entry on [*CSOs*](/glossary/#contour-segmented-objects).
+{{</alert>}}

+The `SoCSOEditor` module group contains several modules, some of which are listed right below:

 * `SoCSOPointEditor`
 * `SoCSOAngleEditor`
 * `SoCSOArrowEditor`